-How do Sunscreen and Sunblock Protect You?
+How Do Sunscreen and Sunblock Protect You?

 - Sunblock usually, but not always, refers to mineral sunblocks.
 It relates to how each one prevents sun damage.

 When you wear sunscreen, you put on a lotion that contains a variety of active chemical ingredients that absorb into your skin.
 Look on the label for compounds like

-When you are exposed to the sun, the UV rays penetrate your skin but the radiation is actually trapped by the molecules in the chemical sunscreen.
+- When you are exposed to the sun wearing sunscreen, the UV rays penetrate your skin but the radiation is actually trapped by the molecules in the chemical sunscreen.

 Which is Better – Sunscreen or Sunblock?

 - Mineral sunblocks are broad spectrum because they physically do not allow either kind of UV radiation to pass through.
 That comes with a big warning, however.

 - If you grew up on chemical sunscreens you’re used to rubbing the lotion in until it absorbs and disappears.
 This is how a chemical sunscreen works.
 You cannot do that with a mineral sunblock but the market seems to want that outcome anyway.

 If it’s a real sunblock and it does use zinc oxide or titanium dioxide then it absolutely must work if used correctly because it’s like using a tarp to stop the rain.
 There’s no way for the radiation to get around it.
 But if you poke holes in the coverage, even unintentionally, then there’s your problem.

 Are UV Rays the Same as the Sun’s Rays?

-When you see someone talking about the sun’s harmful rays, that’s what they mean.
-The sun’s uv rays which can cause you to develop skin cancer.
-Just remember that it is bombarding you with two kinds of radiation and you need to be protected from both.
+When you see someone talking about the sun’s harmful rays, that’s what they mean; the sun’s UV rays which can cause skin cancer.
+Just remember that the sun is bombarding you with two kinds of radiation and you need to be protected from both.

 The Bottom Line

 The biggest takeaway you’ll want to remember is that any sunscreen or sunblock is better than none, so always try to have something on when you go out.
-Also that broad spectrum is the most important term you want to look for when shopping for either kind.
-If a sunscreen doesn’t say broad spectrum then it is only protecting you from UVB rays and that’s just not good enough.
+Also, that broad spectrum is the most important term you want to look for when shopping for either kind.
+If a sunscreen doesn’t say broad spectrum, then it is only protecting you from UVB rays and that’s just not good enough.